 - Registration fees for a Foodservice Sanitation Class (approx. $320.00/person);

-- A concession location – you must purchase your own concession facility (i.e., cart, trailer, kiosk) and standard concession signage.
+- A concession location that is not in a permanent structure – concessionaire must purchase their own concession facility (i.e., cart, trailer, kiosk) and standard concession signage.

-- Operational service costs of services provided by the Park District, including but
+- Utility service costs of services provided by the Park District.

-In addition to the CPD License, you must attend a Foodservice Sanitation Course.
-Each concession must have at least two (2) persons certified with the Chicago Dept. of Health Certified Foodservice Manager Certificate.
+In addition to the CPD License, the concessionaire must attend a Foodservice Sanitation Course.
+Each concession must have at least two (2) people certified with the Chicago Dept. of Health Certified Foodservice Manager Certificate.
 The City Colleges of Chicago, the Illinois Restaurant Association, and the Bio Test Lab Office offer these classes.
-Please make certain you are receiving the correct certificate, as there are several different kinds.

 The Chicago Park District will entertain any and all proposals/ideas for locations.
 However, any proposal is subject to Chicago Park District approval.

 No!
 The Peddler’s License is issued by the City of Chicago for city property.
 The Chicago Park District issues Permit Agreements for Park District property, which includes parks, beaches, lakefront property and Buckingham Fountain.
 If you are found selling on Park District property, you will be given a ticket and a hefty fine by the Chicago Police Dept., and are subject to confiscation of your products and/or equipment.